MrPenguin07/cisco-send/README.md

 Send a local config to Cisco device over serial/console connection.

-These scripts were created as an alternative to the cumbersome tftp and xmodem etc methods of sending configs.
+Created as an alternative to the cumbersome tftp and xmodem etc methods of sending configs.
 Copy pasting a config directly usually works for smaller configs however at a certain point configs are too large - data is sent too quickly and the device chokes, causing errors in the final config.

 Herein lies the simplicity of automation by script - read a local config and send it to the device, with a configurable delay between lines to prevent errors.
-This method does not require setting up an IP on the device for TFTP, an FTP server running on your end device - or xmodem voodoo magic sending data over 9600 baud prior to configuring a device.
+This method does not require setting up an IP on the device for TFTP/SSH etc, or xmodem voodoo magic sending data over 9600 baud prior to configuring a device.

 **Rapid deployment; wipe and send.**

 This repository contains both an advanced multi-threaded asynchronous python - and a simple Shell version of the script.

-#### TO-DO
-- [ ] ask user to pull current config and write locally as backup
-      (and/or create backup in flash: )
-- [ ] support wiping device to clean state prior to sending config
-- [ ] sanitize log file strings for cleaner output (\b, \r etc.)
-- [ ] handle keyboard interrupts & exception handling when --device-file invalid

 ## Table of Contents